ConvertKit/convertkit-wordpress/readme.txt

 = Sell Products =

-Embed buttons, or link text, to sell your ConvertKit Products in seconds - whether digital goods, paid newsletters, coaching and more.
+Embed buttons (or link text) to sell your ConvertKit Products in seconds - whether that's digital goods, paid newsletters, music, coaching and more.

 = Plugin Integrations =